Cadillac V series: History

-In 2004, the first-ever Cadillac V-Series was the CTS-V. The first-generation CTS-V became a cultural icon recognized quickly in movies like The Matrix.
+In 2004, the first-ever Cadillac V-Series was the CTS-V, which appeared in the movie The Matrix.

 First-generation V series

-The first V-series model of the Cadillac family was the CTS, which was built on GM Sigma Platform like the core model.
-Since a V8 engine was used, it required a unique engine cradle distinct from the base CTS V6.
-Larger anti-roll bars and larger shocks were also added.
-The spring rate was significantly increased.
-Right at front above the ground, GM LS engine V8 from the C5-generation Corvette Z06 was fitted and coupled—also from the C5 Z06—with a six-speed Tremec manual transmission.
+The first V-series model of the Cadillac family was the CTS, which was built on GM Sigma Platform like the core model but given the GM LS engine from the C5-generation Corvette Z06, along with its a six-speed Tremec manual transmission.
+Since the LS was a V8 engine, it required a unique engine cradle distinct from the base CTS V6.
+Larger anti-roll bars and larger shocks were also added, and the spring rate was significantly increased.